 - U Konserve has a few different sizes of stainless steel containers complete with a silicone lid.
 They’re free of BPA, phthalates, and lead.

-- Ecolunchbox also has different size options with food-grade silicone lids.
+- Ecolunchbox also has different size options for their range of eco friendly lunch boxes with food-grade silicone lids.
 These are also free of BPA, BPS, and phthalates.

 - For something a little larger, Nestable stainless steel containers are airtight, watertight, and made from food-grade stainless steel.
 The bases are dishwasher safe, too.

 If you want to level up from upcycled glass jars, there are several more durable options available.

 Look for borosilicate or tempered glass, which is up to five times stronger than normal glass as well as scratch, stain, and odor-resistant.

 - Glasslock containers are available individually or in an 18-piece assortment.
 They’re all freezer-safe, oven-safe, microwavable, leak-proof, and airtight.
 Aussies can buy them from Biome here.